abithakt/feed-emailer/README.md

 ## Contributing

 Please submit issues and feature requests [here](https://github.com/abithakt/feed-emailer/issues).
 Pull requests are welcome.
-For more information, feel free to email me.
+For queries and more information, feel free to email me.

 ## License

-file-emailer is licensed under the GPLv3.
+**file-emailer** is licensed under the GPLv3.
 For more details, see [LICENSE](LICENSE).

 Copyright (C) 2018 Abitha K Thyagarajan